(x) Provisions, Contingent Liabilities and Contingent Assets

 Interest rate risk

-Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the nsk that the fair value of future cash flows of a financial Instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk primarily from borrowings.
 The Company monitors the changes in interest rates and actively regarding finances its debt obligations and/or re-evaluate the investment position to achieve an optimal interest rate exposure.

-The Company's borrowings are majorly is at fixed interest rates and accordingly, the company is not exposed to any significant interest rate risk.
+The Company's borrosvings are majorly is at fixed interest rates and accordingly, the company Is not exposed to any significant Interest risk.

 Foreign currency risk and sensitivity